By the end of this section, you will be able to:

 Step 9.
 Note also that foreign investors in the Unites States will have the opposite experience.
 Since foreign currency buys more dollars, they will likely invest in more U.S. assets.

 At this point, you should have a good sense of the major players in the foreign exchange market: firms involved in international trade, tourists, international financial investors, banks, and foreign exchange dealers.
-The next module shows how the tools of demand and supply can be used in foreign exchange markets to explain the underlying causes of stronger and weaker currencies (“stronger” and “weaker” addressed more in the following Clear It Up feature).
+The next module shows how players can use the tools of demand and supply in foreign exchange markets to explain the underlying causes of stronger and weaker currencies (we address “stronger” and “weaker” more in the following Clear It Up feature).

 Why is a stronger currency not necessarily better?